Welcome to Carter Community School, a small, friendly secondary school that lies at the heart of its community.

 This is an exciting time to join Carter Community School.
 You will have the opportunity to work with a staff team that is supportive, friendly and dedicated to providing the best for our students.
 Alongside this, it is projected that the school will double in size over the next five years, meaning that future opportunities will be presented for staff and students.
 If you share our ambition of providing the very best teaching and learning and you are seeking an exciting, challenging and rewarding career, we would encourage you to apply for this role.

-We are seeking to appoint an enthusiastic and committed SENDCo Assistant to join the Progress & Inclusion team.
+We are seeking to appoint an enthusiastic and committed person to support the Learning Directors with progress, behaviour and learning.

 Please note we reserve the right to close any vacancies from further applications when we have received a minimum amount of applications from which to make a shortlist.
 Please ensure you apply without delay if you wish to be considered for this role.